byt3n33dl3/CorpHydra/README.md

 thc-Hydra:
-Email me or David if you find bugs or if you have written a new module. vh@thc.org or byt3n33dl3 @proton.me (and put "antispam" in the subject line)
+Email me or David if you find bugs or if you have written a new module. vh@thc.org or byt3n33dl3@proton.me (and put "antispam" in the subject line)

 You should use PGP to encrypt emails to vh@thc.org :